Accelerate table datasets

 - Select Accelerate.

-- Select a Summary Range.
+- Choose a Summary Range.

 - Your choice depends on the range of time over which you plan to run searches, reports, or dashboard panels that use the accelerated table.
-For example, if you plan to run dashboard panels using the table over periods of time that fall within the previous seven days, choose 7 Days.

 - Click Save.

 When your table is accelerated, the symbol for the table has a yellow color.
+You can also check the datasets listing page to see if your table is accelerated.

 Inspect table acceleration metrics